22080331/REPORT--GROUP-9/README.md

     University of Kentucky: 7%).

+Q2.
+What cleaning data:

+-Handling Missing Values: Remove or impute missing data in critical columns (like points, assists, rebounds).

+-Data Type Conversion: Ensure numeric columns (like points, field goal percentage) are in the correct format.

+-Duplicate Removal: Eliminate any duplicate player records.

+-Normalization/Standardization: Normalize metrics like points, assists, and rebounds for analysis across different eras.

+-Filtering: Select specific seasons, players, or teams relevant to the analysis.

+-These steps ensure the dataset is clean, consistent, and ready for meaningful analysis.

 HEIGHT ISSUES

    In the dataset, the height information is provided in the format 'feet-inches', where a height of 70 inches would be represented as '6-